effective-altruism-australia/donation_portal/README.md

 2. Chose managed Postgres so that we don't need to deal with updates or security patches
 3. Chose to use public end points with IP restricted access for Postgres as the speed and security costs vs an internal endpoint are negligible while the benefit of making it available to (e.g. Retool) is large
 4. Considered app services and a containerised app rather than a VM but realised it would be more complicated than it's worth due to needing separate Redis, Celery and storage services.
 It's also easier from a debugging perspective if all the services (aside from the db) are on the same machine.

-# TODO:
-- Xero will need to be tested in prod - I don't have control over the response url and can't use localhost
-- [ ] Note prod permissions on media files
-- [ ] Double check if there's better permissions on db we can use